jerela/Godosim/README.md

 - [Acknowledgements](#acknowledgements)
 <!-- toc -->

-## Godosim
-This repository is the main repository of the Godosim project, which enables the generation of synthetic images of human motion with automatic annotations of anatomical landmarks from OpenSim-compatible musculoskeletal models.

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites